3.3.1. IRQ Status Register, VICIRQSTATUS

 Table 3.10.
 VICPROTECTION Register bit assignments

-Reserved, read as zero, do not modify.
+| [31:1] | Reserved | - | Reserved, read as zero, do not modify. |

+| [0] | Protection | Read/write | Enables or disables protected register access: 0 = protection mode disabled (reset) 1 = protection mode enabled.
 When enabled, only privileged mode accesses (reads and writes) can access the interrupt controller registers, that is, when HPROT[1] is set HIGH for the current transfer.
+When disabled, both user mode and privileged mode can access the registers.
+This register can only be accessed in privileged mode, even when protection mode is disabled. |

 3.3.10.
 Vector Address Register, VICADDRESS